All You Need to Know About Bacteria in Hot Water Systems

 Water Treatment and Transport

 Legionella and other bacteria are present in natural water sources before treatment.
-Some will usually still remain post-treatment as well.
+Some will usually remain post-treatment as well.
 Your supplier treats your drinking water supply with a disinfectant before delivering it to you.

 This is because they tend to live in biofilms.
 These are a collection of different microbes in a membrane.
 This shelters some Legionella from the disinfectants and also provides it with nutrients to grow.